mkandemirr/ToolFlow/README.md

 ToolFlow provides a lightweight C++ project skeleton for developing modular scientific analysis software using [CERN ROOT](https://root.cern/).

-The main idea behind ToolFlow is to combine the simplicity of traditional ROOT macros with the modular **Tool** and **ToolChain** concepts inspired by [ToolAnalysis](https://github.com/ANNIEsoft/ToolAnalysis).
+The main idea behind ToolFlow is to combine the simplicity of traditional ROOT macros with the modular **Tool** and **ToolChain** concepts used in [ToolAnalysis](https://github.com/ANNIEsoft/ToolAnalysis).

 Instead of writing standalone ROOT macros, analyses are implemented as reusable **Tools** that can be executed individually or combined into **ToolChains**.
 Writing a Tool feels very similar to writing a ROOT macro, while providing the benefits of a standard C++ project such as CMake integration, configuration files( using [inih](https://github.com/jtilly/inih)), and the ability to grow into larger applications by adding additional source files, classes, and libraries.